 I like the way this sounds, so I am going to blab about brewing.
 So many visitors to the CarriageHouse Tea Room at Selby Gardens are confused about how to brew tea.
 I hope this helps with Infusion Confusion.

 Let’s start with the Kettle, used only to heat water.
 There are some great models on the market which switch off when boiling point is reached.
 There is even one with a thermometer so you can catch the water before boiling point is reached.
 Great for making green or white tea.

 A Tea pot is the vessel in which the tea is made.
 You may brew directly in a cup or mug, but I love my tea pots.
 I always warm the pot with boiling water before adding the tea.
-After I pour out the heating water, I add the tea to the wet pot and after a minute or so I inhale deeply.
+After I pour out the heating water, I add the tea to the wet pot.
+After a minute or so I inhale deeply.
 As the leaves start to open, the aroma from these warm environs is fantastic and hints at the pleasure soon to come.

 Use a teaspoon for each cup of tea you want to prepare.
 My mum used to say, “and one for the pot,” and my husband and I still always add an extra teaspoon of tea when we brew a pot.
 A teaspoon is different for each kind of tea, as teas come in many shapes and sizes.
 Not to fret; you will soon get accustomed to the amount of tea you prefer as you brew more tea.
 Experiment, though it is not an exact science, have fun.

 Steep your tea for the recommended time.
 White and green teas are 2 to 3 minutes.
 Black tea is 4 to 6 minutes.
 Herbals and tisanes are 8 to 10 minutes.
 Above all, personal preference is the rule.
 While I use a timer in the tasting room to bring garden visitors the perfect taste, at home, I just look at the color of the liquor and guess!